All Episodes

 And they've been sounding this alarm for over 20 years.

-It hasn't gotten warmer in the last eight or maybe ten.
+It hasn't gotten warmer in the last eight or maybe 10.

-And even now it's predicted that temperatures are going to cool through 2012 because of La Niña and uh other variables, uh, such as ocean currents in the Atlantic.
+And even now, it's predicted that temperatures are going to cool through 2012 because of La Niña and other variables such as ocean currents in the Atlantic.

 Now, this is the portion of the speech where Senator McCain wants to let the free market handle things.